The Clancy Brothers: Changes in the group

 The temporary dissolution of the group permitted Paddy Clancy to devote his full attention to the dairy and cattle breeding farm in Tipperary he had bought with his wife in 1963.
 Tom's acting career flourished in Hollywood, where he regularly appeared in movies, TV films and shows, such as Little House on the Prairie, The Incredible Hulk, Charlie's Angels and Starsky and Hutch.
 Liam, suffering financial setbacks due to tax problems, filed for bankruptcy and moved to his sister-in-law's house in Calgary.
 His brother-in-law helped to get him some concert dates there.
 Liam was introduced to "The Dutchman" at this time, which became one of his most popular songs.
 His gigs in Calgary caught the attention of a TV producer, who signed Liam to host twenty-six episodes of his own music and talk show.
-On the final episode, Tommy Makem appeared as a guest.
+In the final episode, Tommy Makem appeared as a guest.
 This led the two of them to be signed together for twenty-six additional episodes.
 Their program was called The Makem & Clancy Show.
 The success of the show led them to form the group Makem and Clancy.
 After several albums and tours, an American television series, and thirteen years together, the duo split up in 1988.